ngraton/subscription-frontend-mirror/README.md

 # SubReckoner

-SubReckoner means to assist our users in keeping track of their monthly, quarterly, and annual subscriptions.
+SubReckoner is a web-app designed to assist our users in keeping track of their monthly, quarterly, and annual subscriptions.
 We offer graphs and notifications for each.

 ## Deployment